History of chatbots

 - Chatbots using heavy machine learning.
 You will identify them mostly by the possibility to ask questions using natural language.
 They usually try to behave like a human in the conversation.
 If you want to build that kind of chatbot, you will train it by providing it with exemplary conversations.
 The hardest part is to convert natural language into structured data.
 Your chatbot usually can be easily extended to use real questions provided by your users.

-With the experience of few decades in AI and chatbots, we are going into a new phase of user applications using conversational interface.
+With the experience of a few decades in AI and chatbots, we are going into a new phase of user applications using the conversational interface.

 I agree with Shane Mac – CEO of Assist, that

 Nowadays, chatbots become a place where we can talk about topics from weather or jokes to business or health.
 Based on the topic, you should pick the type of chatbot: smarter one, talking like a human with help of AI or rule-based, behaving like an insurance agent, asking you simple questions and providing you with simple answers.
 It’s all a matter of what you want to achieve in your application.
 Sometimes, simpler is good enough.